Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 #### selectAddress
-Select Address from All Addresses
+Select an address from available addresses

 ```javascript
 // Promise